geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 Like Moslem tombs; they speak the city nigh,<br>
 ’Tis but yon grove that veils it from the eye.”<br>
 Swift to the spot the eager troops advance,<br>
-Then, fill’d with awe, exchange th’ inquiring glance.
+Then, fill’d with awe, exchange th’ inquiring glance.<br>
 “Where is the proud, the mighty city gone?<br>
 Were these white stones imperial Ascalon?”<br>
 &emsp;Far as the keen-eyed lynx can measure round<br>